Athaboros/course_sts203/Unit05.md

+---
+layout: default
+title: "STS203: History of Technology"
+course_description: "An survey of the major technological developments from ancient to modern times, with particular attention to social, political, and cultural contexts in Europe and the United States."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: New Science and Industrialization** <span id="5"></span> *Historians typically present the Scientific Revolution (sixteenth through seventeenth centuries) as a major theoretical achievement, and